 6. We Need to Talk About Kevin (2011)

-But the mother and son have difficulties bonding with each other.
-Kevin grows up to be a moody, deceitful teenager.
-Few days before his sixteenth birthday, he commits a despicable and unfathomable crime.
-We Need to Talk About Kevin offers a disturbing look at parental anxiety and idealized notions of motherhood.
-Tilda Swinton’s terrific performance takes us on a rollercoaster of emotions.
+Kevin grows into a moody, deceitful teenager, and just before his sixteenth birthday, he commits an unthinkable crime.
+We Need to Talk About Kevin delivers a haunting look at parental guilt and the myth of perfect motherhood.
+Tilda Swinton’s terrific performance anchors the film.

 7. The Tree of Life (2011)

-Through the lives of a Texas-based family in the 1960s, Terrence Malick shows us the beauty of life on a universal and spiritual level.
-The cinematography is stunning, to say the least, and if you’re a romantic like me, this movie will move you, and give you a renewed sense of optimism and appreciation for life.
-Tree of Life doesn’t offer any answers to questions it raises about existence and human condition.
-Yet, it’s a gorgeous film to look at which would make even the greatest blockbuster look feeble.
+Through the life of a Texas-based family in the 1960s, Terrence Malick explores the beauty of existence on a universal and spiritual scale.
+The cinematography is stunning, to say the least.
+If you’re a romantic like me, this movie will move you and leave you with a renewed sense of optimism and appreciation for life.

 8. The Master (2012)